cleisoncavalcanti/AZ-103-Azure-Administrator/Instructions/Labs/09 - Implement Directory Synchronization (az-100-05).md

    Start-ADSyncSyncCycle -PolicyType Delta
    ```

-1. Within the RDP session to **adVM**, switch to the Internet Explorer window displaying the Azure portal.

-1. In the Azure portal, navigate back to the **Users - All users** blade and refresh the page.
+1. From the lab virtual machine, in Microsoft Edge, refresh the **Users - All users** blade of the AdatumSync Azure AD tenant.

 1. From the **Users - All users** blade, display the **aduser1 - Profile** blade.
 Note that the **Department** attribute is now set to **Sales**.